thomasjohncole/book-catalog/README.md

 3. Install the virtual machine by running the command: `vagrant up`

+4. Connect to the virtual machine using the command: `vagrant ssh`

-4. Install flask-bootstrap in the vm using the command: `pip install flask-bootstrap`
+5. Install flask-bootstrap in the vm using the command: `pip install flask-bootstrap`

-5. Use your Google Developer credentials to generate a client_id and client_secret for the application.
+6. Use your Google Developer credentials to generate a client_id and client_secret for the application.
 Then assign these values to the environment variables GOOGLE_CLIENT_SECRET, and GOOGLE_CLIENT_ID, respectively.

-6. Clone the repository to the home directory of your virtual machine.
+7. Clone this repository to the home directory of your virtual machine.

-7. change directories into the application directory.
+8. Change directories into the application directory.

-8. Run the shell command `python db_setup.py` to create the database.
+9. Run the shell command `python db_setup.py` to create the database.

-9. Run the shell command `python populator.py` to add the data to the database.
+10. Run the shell command `python populator.py` to add the data to the database.

-10. Run the shell command `python catalog.py` to start the application.
+11. Run the shell command `python catalog.py` to start the application.

-11. Open your browser to http://localhost:5000
+12. Open your browser to http://localhost:5000

-12. Enjoy!
+13. Enjoy!
 Thanks for reviewing this project!